Bad performance of xsl:result-document with deeply nested output content

 Attachment shows it in a simple way.

-#2 Updated by Debbie Lockett about 1 year ago
+#2 Updated by Debbie Lockett over 3 years ago

 - Subject changed from Bad performance of xsl:result-document to Bad performance of xsl:result-document with deeply nested output content